eatlas/AU_NESP-MaC-3-17_AIMS_EOT20-tidal-stats/README.md

 All libraries imported successfully
 ```

-### Building a latest version
+### Building an environment with the latest libraries
-Since Python 3.9.7 was quite old, I want a version of the build that would be more modern.
-I decided to simply try creating an environment.yaml specifying all the latest stable versions of the libraries and Python.
-To find the version numbers I just looking at the source code repos in GitHub for each library, looking at the release tags.
+Since Python 3.9.7 was quite old, I wanted a version of the build that would be more modern.
+I decided to simply try creating a `environment.yaml` specifying all the latest stable versions of the libraries and Python.
+To find the version numbers I just look at the source code repos in GitHub for each library (finding them with a Google Search for `<library name> source`) then looking at the release tags.
 This approach worked.
 It seems that the libraries are generally quite compatible with each other, even if conda can't find a solution.
 This result was saved to `environment-3-13.yaml`

 ### Pip install debugging - Pip install fails because it can't install Python - Windows